Not sure where to stay & play in Bali? Here’s our guide to the different regions of Bali to help you plan your next vacay

 Check out our Ultimate Sanur Guide here.

-1. Take a walk along the famed beachfront promenade and meander past resorts, beachfront cafes, wooden fishing boats under repair and elegant old villas built decades ago by wealthy expats who fell under Bali’s spell.
+1. Take a walk along the famed beachfront promenade and meander past resorts, beachfront cafes, wooden fishing boats and elegant old villas built decades ago by wealthy expats who fell under Bali’s spell.

 2. Sign up to a scuba diving course.
 Sanur is home to Bali’s largest collection of professional scuba schools, so there’s no better place to earn your certificate and dive into the deep!